Peter Senge: Life and career

 Peter Senge was born in Stanford, California.
 He received a B.S. in Aerospace engineering from Stanford University.
 While at Stanford, Senge also studied philosophy.
 He later earned an M.S. in social systems modeling from MIT in 1972, as well as a PhD in Management from the MIT Sloan School of Management in 1978.
+His supervisor was Nathaniel Mass.

 He is the founding chair of the Society for Organizational Learning (SoL).
 This organization helps with the communication of ideas between large corporations.
 It replaced the previous organization known as the Center for Organizational Learning at MIT.

 He is co-Founder, and sits on the Board of Directors, of the Academy for Systems Change.
 This non-profit organization works with leaders to grow their ability to lead in complex social systems that foster biological, social and economic well-being.
 The focus is on awareness-based systems thinking tools, methods and approaches.

 He has had a regular meditation practice since 1996 and began meditating with a trip to Tassajara, a Zen Buddhist monastery, before attending Stanford.
 He recommends meditation or similar forms of contemplative practice.